-Rice prices had spiked fourfold since the start of the year, and poor people in many parts of the world were facing extreme hardship.
-Yet Japan held 1.5 million tons of rice imported from the United States sitting in storage that it could not re-export without US permission.
-This serious global problem offered a policy window and CGD scholars used blogs, media, congressional testimony, and other tools to quickly win Washington’s assent for Japan to sell or donate the stocks.
-With news of the approval, the bubble popped and global rice prices fell by 25 percent in just two weeks, alleviating shortages in several poor countries.
+In mid-2008, rice prices had spiked fourfold since the start of the year, and poor people in many parts of the world were facing extreme hardship.
+Yet Japan held 1.5 million tons of imported rice that it did not want but could not re-export without US permission.
+Drawing on research by Peter Timmer and market intelligence from Tom Slayton, CGD used blogs, media, congressional testimony, and other tools to quickly win Washington’s assent.
+With news of the approval, global rice prices fell by 25 percent in just two weeks, alleviating shortages in several poor countries.
 (Getting Japan to actually release the rice proved more difficult.)

 Your contribution makes it possible for the Center’s researchers to devise practical, evidence-based solutions for today’s most pressing development challenges.